Florida's Best-Kept Secret

 Waterfront seafood

-Cedar Key clams and Gulf seafood are the obvious reason to linger over one good meal instead of chasing a long restaurant list.
+Cedar Key clams and Gulf seafood are the obvious reason to linger at the table instead of chasing a long restaurant list.